MangaD/P2Photo/documentation/Assignment.md

 ### Testing mechanisms

 In order to allow testing the system, the following additional features should be implemented.
 The mobile app should produce a timestamped log of all operations it performs (including all detections of nearby devices) and provide a GUI mechanism to display that log.
 The server should produce a timestamped log of all operations it performs and the mobile app should display the server log.
-If the availability advanced feature is implementedthe mobile app GUI should include a mechanism to restrict the amount of storage to store other users’ album-slices.
+If the availability advanced feature is implemented the mobile app GUI should include a mechanism to restrict the amount of storage to store other users’ album-slices.

 ## Implementation